Southampton-RSG-Training/dirac-bash-command-line-new/_episodes/03-navigation.md

 `ls` prints the names of the files and directories in the current directory in alphabetical order, arranged neatly into columns.

-> ## Differences between remote and local system
->
-> It's important to be able to distinguish whether you're on your local machine or a remote
-> machine, and if you're connecting from either a Linux or Mac terminal it can be easy to forget!
->
-> If you're on either of these machines, open a second terminal window on your local computer
-> and run the `ls` command without logging in remotely.
-What differences do you see?
-{: .challenge}

 If nothing shows up when you run `ls`, it means that nothing's there.
 Let's make a directory for us to play with.